 A Quick Start

 It was pretty clear that the Mids were going to have their hands full with Missouri’s attack.
-On the games second play, Blaine Gabbert tossed a bubble screen to Danario Alexander.
+On the game’s second play, Blaine Gabbert tossed a bubble screen to Danario Alexander.
 He took it 58 yards to the house.
 The Navy was down 7-0 less than 30 seconds into the game.
 You could see Missouri fans gloating in the stands already.
 I can only imagine what they were saying.
-But I can practically guarantee you that most of them thought the game being over by halftime.
+But I can practically guarantee you that most of them thought the game would be over by halftime.

 That feeling strengthened when the Ricky Dobbs put the ball on the ground on Navy’s first drive.
 The Mids drove into the red zone on seven plays when a bad exchange resulted in a turnover.
 With ten minutes to go in the first quarter, things had the potential to go sideways really quickly.
 But the fact was that the Missouri Tigers and their explosive spread offense never saw the end zone again.

 The Mids Take Control

 The Navy defense managed to force a punt.
 Dobbs led the offense back onto the field after catching an earful from Coach Niumatalolo on the importance of ball security.
 That’s when the triple option started firing on all cylinders.
 The Mids moved the ball 90 yards in 15 plays using nearly seven minutes of game clock.
 Dobbs punched it in from the one yard line, with the extra point tying the game at seven.
 That was just a taste of what the Tigers would experience the rest of the afternoon.
 It turns out that this game got away from them for three reasons.
 So let’s take a look at them.